Painting a Garage Door Cost

 £350

-The cost of painting a garage door in the UK varies quite greatly, depending on several different factors, but overall, homeowners should expect to pay between £250-£600. .
+The cost of painting a garage door in the UK varies quite greatly, depending on several different factors, but overall, homeowners should expect to pay between £250 to £600.

 blue double garage

 Another important thing to consider is the location of your home.
-Labour rates in the South East and London areas attract quite a lot higher rates than those in small northern villages, with there being a higher density of people and a higher cost of living.
+Labour rates in the South East and London are often higher than elsewhere in the UK, with there being a higher density of people and a higher cost of living.

 As always, homeowners are encouraged to obtain a few quotes from different tradespeople before hiring someone for the job, as you should always look for the best value.